contiamo/restful-react/README.md

 ### Global Configuration

-API endpoints usually sit alongside a host, global URL.
+API endpoints usually sit alongside a base, global URL.
 As a convenience, the `RestfulProvider` allows top-level configuration of your requests, that are then passed down the React tree to `Get` components.

 Consider,